Connect with us

 Credit-Brad Loper/Dallas Morning News

-That’s when Jackson connected with his middle school coach.
+That’s when Fred and his twin brother, Patrick, connected with their former middle school coach.

 “He said, ‘I’ve got the perfect place for you guys to go and continue your football career.'”